 Overall, experiential learning can be a highly effective approach to teaching and learning, as it helps students to develop practical skills and real-world knowledge.
 This approach promotes active engagement and deep learning, helping students to apply what they have learned in meaningful ways.

 Blended learning is an educational approach that combines traditional classroom instruction with online learning.
-This approach allows students to work at their own pace, on their own schedule, and to access instructional content from anywhere with an internet connection.
+This approach allows students to work at their own pace, on their own schedule, and to access instructional content from anywhere with an internet connection.7.
+Mastery-Based Learning: Mastery-based learning allows students to demonstrate their understanding of a topic before moving on to the next level, ensuring that they have a strong foundation in the subject matter before progressing.
+This approach can be particularly effective for students who struggle with traditional grading systems or who need extra support.

 One example of blended learning is the "flipped classroom" model, where students watch pre-recorded lectures or complete online assignments outside of class time, and then use class time for interactive activities and discussions.
 This approach allows students to access instructional content on their own schedule, and to use class time for more personalized and interactive learning experiences.